mikirosario/libasm/readme.md

 								;
 								; Finally, we use eax, the 32-bit register here, as ft_strcmp ; returns an int (that's four bytes, or 32 bits).
-We don't ; care about the higher bits, although ft_strcmp should clean ; tidy them up by zeroing them if it's being properly ; behaved ;).
+We don't ; care about the higher bits, although ft_strcmp should ; tidy them up by zeroing them if it's being properly ; behaved ;).